Who perseveres in his journey will arrive

 When God gives generously, He would wipe off those who are in the ashes.

 When God is gracious to somebody, He lifts him up from a very low state to a high and sublime position.

 Thank you, Muna, for providing so many curious and stimulating examples of Sudanese proverbs – they show just how rich, varied and creative these sayings can be.

 In Part Two, Muna discusses the dark side of Sudanese proverbs and her future research I look at how debating the subtext of proverbs can enrich women’s community literacy work.

-Amel Bashier Untitled, ink on paper, 2012, reproduced in Contemporary Artists of the Sudan, Art in Times of Adversity, 2015
+Amel Basheir Untitled, ink on paper, 2012, reproduced in Contemporary Artists of the Sudan, Art in Times of Adversity, 2015